Aviation Cocktail Recipe

 - 1 1/2 ounces gin, I like Aviation Gin or Plymouth Gin

 - 1/2 ounce freshly squeezed lemon juice

-- Combine all ingredients (except the cherry) in a cocktail shaker (affiliate) with a cup of ice.
-Shake vigorously for 10 seconds and strain into a chilled martini glass.
-Garnish with a maraschino cherry.
+- Shake vigorously for 10 seconds and double strain into a chilled coupe glass.

 Nutrition information is automatically calculated, so should only be used as an approximation.